Ultrafast Laser Induces Macroscopic Symmetry-Breaking of Diamond Color Centers

-\section{Acknowledgment}
+Part of the computational codes that were used to generate the data is presented \cite{Lian2026} and that the full code can be provided by the corresponding author (C.L.) upon request.

+~\\~\\ {Acknowledgment}

+C.L. thanks \'{A}d\'{a}m Gali for the helpful discussion.
 We acknowledge the financial supports from National Key Research and Development Program of China, Grant No.~2024YFA1408603 and CAS Project for Young Scientists in Basic Research under grant No.~YSBR-120.
-Computational resources were provided by Xi'an Buhan Computational Platform.
+Computational resources were provided by Xi'an Buhan and China HPC Platform.

-\section{Author contributions}
+~\\ {Author contributions}

+C.L. proposed the study, supervised and obtained funding to support the project.
 Y.G. and C.L. performed the calculations and data analysis.
-C.L. proposed the study, supervised and obtained funding to support the project.
-Y.G. and C.L. drafted the initial paper, and all authors contributed to the writing of the report.
+Y.G. and C.L. drafted the initial paper, and all authors contributed to the writing of the manuscript.

-\section{Competing interests}
+~\\ {Competing interests}

 The authors declare no competing interests.